-- Welcome Bonus: The standard welcome bonus for this card is a $100 statement credit if you spend at least $1,000 with the card within the first six months of membership.
+- Welcome Bonus: The standard welcome bonus for this card is a $200 statement credit if you spend at least $1,000 with the card within the first three months of membership.
 You can expect to receive the reward from this fairly easy-to-achieve bonus within 8-12 weeks after you meet the threshold.

-- Introductory 0% APR Period: This card offers a 15-month period for 0% APR on new purchases.
+- Introductory 0% APR Period: This card offers a 15-month period for 0% APR on new purchases (see rates and fees).
 This rates pretty well among cards in the cash back category, but money expert Clark Howard would caution you against spending exorbitantly on promotional APR offers.
 If you’re not careful, you may spend money you actually don’t have.

 - Car Rental Loss and Damage Insurance: You can get secondary coverage on select car rentals if you use your Amex card to pay for the full balance of your rental and decline the insurance offered by the car rental company.

-Here’s a quick look at some of the fees you may encounter with this American Express card:
+Here’s a quick look at some of the fees you may encounter with this American Express card (see rates and fees):

 - Annual Fee: None.